nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

-algorithms and associated parameters; (2) ease the development of workflows within and between packages; (3) reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages; and (4) provide a plugin like environment for developers to create and test new cross-package algorithms.

-limitations of existing pipelines, and
+algorithms and associated parameters; (2) ease the development of workflows within and between packages; (3) reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages; (4) provide a plugin like environment for developers to create and test new cross-package algorithms; and (5) provide a collaborative environment for neuroimaging software development in a high-level language.
+These aims address some limitations of existing neuroimaging pipeline systems (e.g., LONIPipeline, CaMBA, MIPAV, BioImageSuite).
-LONI pipeline and fiswidgets
-(CDB: I don't think we should specifically name LONI and FISWidgets.
-These tools have a lot of functionality we don't have.)

-Problem of application specific pipelines

 Methods